ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				descriptiveLocation("EGL C").
 				build();

-The following code snippet shows how to create the DeviceData Object with the above created DeviceInfo object:
+The following code snippet shows how to create the DeviceData Object with the above created DeviceInfo object,

 .. code:: java